material-motion/tools/code_policies.md

 We will reserve branches in the primary repos for critical fixes and feature work.

-## Code review

-Send all code for review via `arc diff`.
-If you're creating a new repo then you can run our github yeoman generator like so:

-    mkdir new-repo
-    cd new-repo
-    yo mm-github

-This will create the scaffolding `.arc` and open source licensing files.
-See the bottom of this article for help installing our yeoman generators.

 ## Versioning

 Follow strict [semantic versioning](http://semver.org/).